aws-samples/serverless-patterns/eventbridge-pipes-kinesis-to-timestream/README.md

 # Kinesis Stream to Amazon Timestream with AWS EventBridge Pipes

-This pattern demostrates the process of ingesting data into Amazon Timestream from Kinesis Steams via EventBridge Pipes.
+This pattern demostrates the process of ingesting data into Amazon Timestream from Kinesis Streams via EventBridge Pipes.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-pipes-kinesis-to-timestream